Rush Limbaugh, an excellent role model for the youth of America, well-known and well-loved and mightily feared.

 He is a policy aide.

-He's a number everything that happened with these U.S. attorneys is perfectly legit.
+Everything that happened with these U.S. attorneys is perfectly legit.

-Uh this is this is uh it's all about electoral politics.
+It's all about electoral politics.

 It's not letting the president take a breath.

-Uh, you know, and everything, I don't care what it is.
+And everything, I don't care what it is.

-These guys have got rove itis.
+These guys have got Rove-Itis.

 Now think some giant scandal is happening.